Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Kubo Response: Current Operator

 At first glance, it may appear that Eq.~\eqref{eq:jIqspecific} is singular as $\mathbf{q}\rightarrow 0$ and therefore inconsistent with Eqs.~\eqref{eq:jIq0open} and \eqref{eq:jIq0periodic} for the $\mathbf{q}=0$ Fourier component of the current.
 However, the apparent singularity at $\mathbf{q}=0$ is a removable discontinuity.
 This is especially clear in the case of open boundary conditions, where we can take $\mathbf{q}\rightarrow 0$ continuously. for $|\mathbf{q}|\ll 1/L$ with $L$ the linear size of the system, we can make use of

 to immediately recover Eq.~\eqref{eq:jIq0open},

-With periodic boundary conditions, we cannot take the limit $\mathbf{q}\rightarrow 0$ due to the quantization of $\mathbf{q}$.
-Nevertheless, we can use Eq.~\eqref{eq:limit} to remove the discontinuity in Eq.~\eqref{eq:jIqspecific} at $\mathbf{q}=0$, and in so doing recover Eq.~\eqref{eq:jIq0periodic}.
+With periodic boundary conditions, we cannot take the limit $\mathbf{q}\rightarrow 0$ due to the quantization of $\mathbf{q}$ in Eq.~\eqref{eq:pbcquantization}.
+Attempting to naively set $\mathbf{q}=0$ via $n_x=n_y=n_z=0$ yields an indeterminant form (not a divergence) thereby signaling a removable discontinuity.
+To remove the discontinuity, we can assign a consistent definition to $j_{\mathrm{I},\mathbf{q}=0}$ using Eq.~\eqref{eq:jIq0periodic}.
 We thus see that with either open or periodic boundary conditions, the apparent singularity of the current at $\mathbf{q}=0$ is a removable discontinuity.